Check if your child is eligible for $1,000+ in a Trump Account →

 Step 2: File IRS Form 4547 (5-10 Minutes)

-If you're applying through the tax return route (deadline: April 15, 2026), you'll file IRS Form 4547 with your 2025 federal taxes.
+If you're going the form route, you'll file IRS Form 4547.
+It can go with any tax return or be filed on its own, at any time.
 The form itself isn't long.
 It asks for basic identifying information about your child, including their Social Security Number.

 If you use tax software or work with a preparer, they can add Form 4547 to your return.
 You're not filling out a financial application here.
 You're just designating your child for the program through the IRS.